RagnarArdal/competitive_programming_client/README.md

 ## TODO

 Some outstanding items:

+* Add more competitive programming websites
+	* Project Euler
+	* Kattis
+	* Codeforces
+		* Competition support
+		* Shortcut to friend list standings during competitions
+* Use `asyncio` for working asynchronously with the websites
+* Support more languages
+	* Java
+	* C++
+* Have a default template for each language
 * Fix end of list behaving strangely
 * Have a more generic way of controlling the curses list
-* Have a default template
-* Fetch and run tests locally
+* Fetch and run tests locally (t, perhaps)
-* Shortcut for creating tests
+* Shortcut for creating tests (T, perhaps)
-* Use `asyncio` for working asynchronously
-* Shortcut to friend list standings during competitions
-* Competition support

 ## Personal learning outcomes

 Familiarity with the following python libraries:

 * Standard libraries
 	* `argparse`
 	* `configparser`